A Sequential Algorithm for Generating Random Graphs: Generalizing Kim and Vu's Analysis

-\end{definition} The intuition behind this definition becomes more clear when we will use it for concentration inequalities in section \ref{subsubsec:proo-A-lemmas-a}.
-Note that with the above definition since $\la_i=2\la_{i-1}$ the following is true
+\end{definition} The intuition behind this definition will become clear when we use Vu's concentration inequality in Section \ref{subsubsec:proo-A-lemmas-a}.
+Note that inequalities $\al_r(\la)\leq \beta_r(\la)$ and $\zeta_r(\la)\leq \beta_r(\la)$ hold and we will use them in Section \ref{subsec:four-lem} to simplify the computations.
+Moreover, with the above definition, since $\la_i=2\la_{i-1}$, the following relation holds between $T_r(\la_i),~T_r(\la_{i-1})$.

-In order to prove (\ref{eq:av-f1A=o1}, \ref{eq:av-f1B=o1}) we need to partition $\mc{A,B}$ into smaller pieces.
-For that let us repeat steps 2 and 3 of partitioning in section \ref{subsec:partitions} more carefully.